-Manchester Land Cons.
-Trust Trails (MLCT): MJ Williams Park, East Hartford
+Manchester Land Conservation Trust Trails (MLCT): MJ Williams Park, East Hartford

 I’ve begun two other MLCT posts with the following: